 In this article, we will answer the questions, how do body fat scales work, how accurate are body fat scales, and what is a healthy body fat percentage.
 We will also cover how to use a body fat scale and the features to look for when buying one.

-NB If you have a pacemaker, check with your doctor before using a body fat scale as its electrical current could have a detrimental impact.
+NB If you have a pacemaker, check with your doctor before using a body fat scale as its electrical current could have a detrimental impact on your health and well-being.

 Body fat scales are also considered unreliable for athletes, bodybuilders, and children.
 Individuals with metal screws or plates in their bodies and pregnant women will also get inaccurate readings.